wiremock/api-template-library/weatherbit.io/index.md

 ---
 slug: "weatherbit-io"
-name: "Weatherbit - Interactive Swagger UI Documentation"
+title: "Weatherbit - Interactive Swagger UI Documentation"
 provider: "weatherbit.io"
 description: "This an interactive version of the documentation for the Weatherbit\
   \ API.
 The base URL for the API is [http://api.weatherbit.io/v2.0/](http://api.weatherbit.io/v2.0/)\